projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-memmgt.rst

 -  Unmap all platform EPC resource
 -  Unmap ACRN hypervisor emulated vLAPIC/vIOAPIC MMIO range

-The guest to host mapping is static for the Service OS; it will not change after the Service OS begins running except the PCI device BAR address mapping could be re-programmed by the Service OS.
-EPT violation is serving for vLAPIC/vIOAPIC's emulation or PCI MSI-X table BAR's emulation in the hypervisor for Service OS VM.
+The guest to host mapping is static for the Service VM; it will not change after the Service VM begins running except the PCI device BAR address mapping could be re-programmed by the Service VM.
+EPT violation is serving for vLAPIC/vIOAPIC's emulation or PCI MSI-X table BAR's emulation in the hypervisor for Service VM.

 Trusty
 ******

-For an Android User OS, there is a secure world named trusty world support, whose memory must be secured by the ACRN hypervisor and must not be accessible by SOS and UOS normal world.
+For an Android User OS, there is a secure world named trusty world support, whose memory must be secured by the ACRN hypervisor and must not be accessible by the Seervice/User VM normal world.

 .. figure:: images/mem-image18.png
    :align: center